Honk for Jesus. Save Your Soul.: Plot

-Pastor Lee-Curtis Childs and his wife, First Lady Trinitie, ran the Southern Baptist megachurch, Wander to Greater Paths, with a large following, and raked in a substantial amount of money.
-However, a recent scandal involving Lee-Curtis seducing vulnerable young men, despite his previous preaching against same-sex relationships, forced the Childs to close their church after severe backlash and a mass exodus of congregants.
+Pastor Lee-Curtis Childs and his wife, First Lady Trinitie Childs, ran the Southern Baptist megachurch, Wander to Greater Paths, with a large following, and raked in a substantial amount of money.
+However, a recent scandal involving Lee-Curtis seducing vulnerable young men, despite his previous preaching against same-sex relationships, forced the Childses to close their church after severe backlash and a mass exodus of congregants.
 One year later, they hire a documentary crew to document their comeback and reopening of their church on Easter Sunday.
 While Lee-Curtis and Trinitie try to show that they are decent people, the documentary crew captures them indulging in expenses, including their wardrobe full of designer brands and a fountain in the church.

-A pastoral couple, Keon and Shakura Sumpter, are planning to open their own church, Heaven’s Home, on Easter Sunday as well.
-They cite the Childs as their inspiration but have also gathered many of their former congregants to attend their sermons.
-The Childs' "devout five" congregants believe Lee-Curtis is not guilty of the allegations and are more than happy to abide by his words, attending their Wednesday sermon despite a mishap during their baptism.
+A pastoral couple, Keon and Shakura Sumpter, are planning to open their own church, Heaven's Home, on Easter Sunday as well.
+They cite the Childses as their inspiration but have also gathered many of their former congregants to attend their sermons.
+The Childses' "devout five" congregants believe Lee-Curtis is not guilty of the allegations and are more than happy to abide by his words, attending their Wednesday sermon despite a mishap during their baptism.

 During a shopping spree, Trinitie runs into a former congregant who makes subtly condescending remarks and lets Trinitie know she will be joining Heaven's Home on Easter along with other former congregants.
 Later, the couple is informed by their lawyer that they have to make settlements to the young men, although one of them won't accept a settlement.
 The next day, Lee-Curtis attempts to give Basil, the documentary's sound recorder, an opportunity to do audio-visual work for their church, while also making a sexual advance towards him.
 However, Basil states that he currently has a boyfriend.